wawandco/evento/README.md

 Ensure you've cloned this repo and your current working directory is the root of it.
 To run Evento you need to have Go installed on your machine.
 Then, at the root folder run Evento using Go with:
 ```
-> go run ./cmd/ -clients 200 -mode naive
+> go run ./cmd/ -clients 200 -mode naive -rooms 200
 ```

-Where `200` is the number of concurrent clients to simulate and `naive` is the strategy to use.
+Where `200` is the number of concurrent clients to simulate, `naive` is the strategy to use, and `200` is the number of rooms per hotel.
 The strategies available are:
 - naive: No concurrency control at all
 - safe: Pessimistic locking using `SELECT ...
 FOR UPDATE`
 - atomic: Transactional approach without locking